wavemaker/docs/learn/on-premise/wme-setup-using-cw.md

 ---
-title: "Setup Using Config Portal"
+title: "Setup Using ConfigPortal"
 id: ""
-sidebar_label: "Setup Using Config Portal"
+sidebar_label: "Setup Using ConfigPortal"
 ---
 ---
-# WME Setup on ConfigPortal
+## WME Setup on ConfigPortal

-- Open wavemaker portal by http://< Platform-Instance-IP >:8080.
+- Open wavemaker ConfigPortal by http://<Platform-Instance-IP>:8080.
 - Setup password for the wavemaker setup portal.
 This password is system level.
 All command line operations are authenticated by this Password.
 Subsequent operations like upgrades needs this password.
+- Password must contain 8-20 characters, with at least one lower case alphabet, one upper case alphabet, one digit and a special character (underscore(_), at(@), dot(.))

     <br/><br/>
     [![](/learn/assets/wme-setup/wme-portal-setup/setting-username-and-password.png)](/learn/assets/wme-setup/wme-portal-setup/setting-username-and-password.png)